cyberbotics/webots-doc/guide/controller-plugin.md

 - `void wbw_read_sensors()`

-    This function is called when it's time to read the sensors values from the Webots API.
+    This function is called when it is time to read the sensors values from the Webots API.
 For example in this function the `wb_distance_sensor_get_value()` function can be called.

 - `void wbw_write_actuators()`

-    This function is called when it's time to write the actuator commands from the Webots API.
+    This function is called when it is time to write the actuator commands from the Webots API.
 For example in this function the `wb_motor_set_position()` function can be called.

 - `void wbw_show()`

-    This function is called when the GUI should be show.
-This can occur either when the user double-click on the virtual robot, either when he selects the `Robot |
+    This function is called when the GUI should be shown.
+This can occur either when the user double-clicks on the virtual robot, or when he selects the `Robot |
-    Show Robot Window` menu item, or either at controller startup if the *showWindow* field of the `Robot` node is enabled.
+    Show Robot Window` menu item, or at controller startup if the *showWindow* field of the `Robot` node is enabled.

 - `void *wbw_robot_window_custom_function(void *)`